Mike Eben

+Professional career

+Eben was initially drafted by the BC Lions as the first overall draft pick in the 1968 CFL draft.
+He played for the Toronto Argonauts, Hamilton Tiger-Cats, Ottawa Rough Riders, and Edmonton Eskimos.
+Over his ten-year career, he was a divisional all-star three times.

+Personal life

 He taught at Upper Canada College for 22 years.
 Eben taught French at Sterling Hall School, an independent school in Toronto, Canada following his retirement from UCC.
 He now consults at various schools in the Toronto area.
 Married with two children, Eben has been doing voice over work and narration for radio and television for more than fifteen years.
 He has done numerous commercials, sports promotions and recently was a German translator on the 10 part series "The Greatest Tank Battles" featured on The History Channel.